cloudflare/cloudflare-docs/content/bots/_partials/_ja4-fingerprint.md

   list: never
 ---

-Alongside its JA3 Fingerprint capabilities, [**JA4 Fingerprint**](https://github.com/FoxIO-LLC/ja4) sorts ClientHello extensions and reduces the amount of JA3 fingerprints to a smaller number of recognizable fingerprints for known browsers.
+JA4 Fingerprint adds new functionality by sorting ClientHello extensions and reducing the total number of unique fingerprints for modern browsers.